-James Wigton arrived from a trip upstate to find a gathering of people in his yard.
+Early on the morning of June 30, 1843, James Wigton arrived home from a brief errand at a relative's farm to find a gathering of people in his yard.
 As he dismounted his horse in a state of confusion, his neighbor Mrs. Davis ran towards him in hysterics.
-Between sobs she broke the news, John’s wife and five children had been murdered.
+Between sobs she broke the news: John’s wife Peggy, and all five of their children had been brutally murdered.
 John later recalled.
-“The shock was so great and sudden that for four days after I did not remember anything.
-I did not see my any of my murdered family.”
+“The shock was so great and sudden that for four days after I did not remember anything."

-Mohawk made a run for it and ended up on Philip Kiester’s farm, the Wigton’s nearest neighbors.
+Sam Mohawk fled the bloody scene and shortly thereafter a neighbor discovered the murders and raised the alarm.
+The hunt for Mohawk began.
+Mohawk ended up on the farm of Philip Kiester, the Wigton’s nearest neighbors.
 Mohawk was completely unaware of the manhunt that was going on when he broke into the Kiester home.
-He meandered up the stairs and settled in Philip’s room.
+He climbed the stairs of the home and settled in Philip’s bedroom.
 A mob of 100 showed up to apprehend Mohawk.
-The mob had no trouble locating Mohawk as he was playing Philip’s fiddle upstairs.
-Sam Mohawk had arrived in Butler County on June 29, 1843 and witnesses stated in their testimonies that he was, , “in sickened state”.
-None of them could have predicted that three days later he would have slaughtered a family of six.
+The mob had no trouble locating Mohawk as he was playing Philip’s fiddle.
+After a brief standoff and struggle, Mohawk was apprehended, tied to the bed of a wagon, and taken to the county jail to await sentencing and trial.

-Mohawk's queer behavior was likely the result of delirium tremens, a side effect of severe alcohol withdrawal which results in confusion and sometimes severe hallucinations.
+Mohawk's queer behavior was likely the result of delirium tremens, a side effect of severe alcohol withdrawal which results in anxiety, confusion, insomnia, nausea, tremors and often acute auditory and visual hallucinations.
 Delirium tremens was embraced as a defense for murder by the end of the 1820s and had been a cause for the acquittal or lessening of many murder cases.
 Mohawk would have been suffering extreme hallucinations and would not have been fully cognizant of his actions.
-This defense floundered and Mohawk was sentenced to be hanged March 22, 1844.
-He was converted to Christianity before his death, in what was a last ditch attempted to save his soul, but even after this no cemetery would take his body.
+Despite the testimony of three medical doctors who believed his behavior indicated he was not in his right mind, the jury returned a verdict of "guilty" in only a few hours, and Mohawk was sentenced to be hanged March 22, 1844.
+He was converted to Christianity before his death, but even after this no cemetery would take his body.